KIRANAVVARI/Particle41/readme.md

 ---

-## ☁️ Task 1: Application and ContainerThe application code is located in the `app/` directory.
+## ☁️ Task 1: Application and Container
+The application code is located in the `app/` directory.

-### 1. SimpleTimeService (`app/app.py`)The Flask application is configured to correctly extract the visitor's public IP address (X.X.X.X) when running behind a proxy like the Azure Application Gateway.
+### 1. SimpleTimeService (`app/app.py`)
+The Flask application is configured to correctly extract the visitor's public IP address (X.X.X.X) when running behind a proxy like the Azure Application Gateway.

 **Expected JSON Output:**